Smoked Turkey Brine Recipe

 Avoid brining longer than the estimated time.
 This will lead to the meat becoming mushy and over-salted.

-FOR YOU: Baked Smoked Turkey Wings
+FOR YOU: Baked Crispy Turkey Wings

 The Best Turkey for Brining